Talk to us 01204 238 046

 • Government Influence on Trustee Board - if more than half of the charity's trustee board members are appointed by government bodies, it could be considered a "contracting authority."

 Charities falling under the definition of "contracting authorities" must ensure compliance with public procurement rules when entering into contracts for goods, services, or construction works above a stated value threshold.
-This includes conducting a transparent procurement process in accordance with one of the procedures outlined in the PCR 2015.
+This includes conducting a transparent procurement process in accordance with one of the procedures outlined in the PCR 2015 (/ the Procurement Act).

 It's important for charities to be aware of their funding sources and the extent of their involvement in public functions or government-appointed governance.
 Careful consideration of these factors will help charities determine if they are subject to public procurement rules and, if so, ensure they follow the necessary procedures when conducting tenders and awarding contracts.